 The experiment, performed at Imperial College London and analyzed by theorists at the University of Nottingham, is reported in Physical Review Letters.

-Professor Ed Copeland, from the Centre for Astronomy & Particle Physics at the University of Nottingham, said: “This experiment, connecting atomic physics and cosmology, has allowed us to rule out a wide class of models that have been proposed to explain the nature of dark energy, and will enable us to constrain many more dark energy models.”
+Professor Ed Copeland, from the Center for Astronomy & Particle Physics at the University of Nottingham, said: “This experiment, connecting atomic physics and cosmology, has allowed us to rule out a wide class of models that have been proposed to explain the nature of dark energy, and will enable us to constrain many more dark energy models.”

 The experiment tested theories of dark energy that propose the fifth force is comparatively weaker when there is more matter around – the opposite of how gravity behaves.

-This would mean it is strong in a vacuum like space, but is weak when there is lots of matter around.
+This would mean it is strong in a vacuum-like space but is weak when there is lots of matter around.
 Therefore, experiments using two large weights would mean the force becomes too weak to measure.